**Alt text:** A view of Earth from space showing illuminated city lights on the dark side as the sun begins to rise over the horizon.

 Consider upgrading to LinkedIn Premium for advanced features that can lift your networking efforts.

-Benefits of Upgrading to Premium
+Impacts of Upgrading to Premium

 Advanced Search and InMail Advantages

 Use advanced search filters to narrow down your target connections.
 InMail credits allow you to contact to professionals outside your immediate network.
-Find opportunities to go for these features wisely to connect with key individuals.
+Find opportunities to go for these features wisely to connect with pivotal individuals.

-Overcoming Common Connection
+Conquering Common Connection

 Dealing with Connection Requests from Strangers